marcus65001/c412-website/src/posts/exercise-1.md

 None of the attempts resolves the issue.

-Though probably out of the scope of this specific part of exercise, I think it is possible to resolve the issue by getting the camera output from the topics published by `camera_node`.
+Though probably out of the scope of this specific part of the exercise, I think it is possible to resolve the issue by getting the camera output from the topics published by `camera_node`.